At Baystate Cyclocross Day 2 2013, riders were able to find their inner child in the rough weather. © Russ Campbell

 Cyclocross is known for its man-made obstacles. © Heather Gilbert

 Ask most pro racers which kind of conditions they prefer and they will tell you they love the mud.
 Cyclocross culture even has its own names for different types of mud.
 There’s the slippery grease-mud, the traction-aiding peanut-butter-mud, and there’s even cement-mud, but that last one could also be called the frozen ground.
 These all come with the timing of the rainfall and with different temperatures.

 Moral of the story?
 Be prepared for the worst.
 Riding cross-eyed with your legs full of pain is tough enough—you don’t want to be forced out of your race from being too cold.
 If it’s raining, an extra set of clothes for the pre-ride and warm-up is highly recommended.
 A waterproof jacket and pants is also helpful in keeping you warm until you head to the start line.
-Don’t take off those layers until you have to: Most Elite racers roll to the start line so bundled up you can’t tell them apart.
+Don’t take off those layers until you have to.
+Most elite racers roll to the start line bundled up like ice fishermen at a slumber party.

 Don’t forget to bring a warm set of clothes to change into after the race.
 You’ll want to watch others suffer through the same conditions, and a nice warm jacket will let you enjoy a nice cold beer and some food while you watch the show.